 K8s has several benefits for container management, including:

-- Allows you to deploy and update secrets and app configurations without needing to rebuild container images or exposing secrets
+- Allows you to deploy and update secrets and app configurations without rebuilding container images or exposing secrets.

 - Has a large community for support and keeping up with trends and developments.

-As an engineer, you can also use Kubernetes as a platform, as a type of container operating system, or as a container orchestration tool.
-Despite this, Kubernetes is not a stand-alone container management solution since it requires different plugins and services to function.
+As an engineer, you can also use Kubernetes as a platform, a container operating system, or a container orchestration tool.
+However, it is not a stand-alone container management solution because it requires different plugins and services.

 What Is Docker?